LLNL/Abmarl/docs/src/gridworld.rst

 Actor Components are responsible for processing agent actions and producing changes to the state of the simulation.
 Actors assign supported agents with an appropriate action space and process agents' actions based on the Actor's key.
-For example, the MoveActor appends MovingAgents' action spaces with a 'move' channel and look for the 'move' key in the agent's incoming action.
+For example, the MoveActor appends MovingAgents' action spaces with a 'move' channel and looks for the 'move' key in the agent's incoming action.

 Observer